 As a new real estate licensee, the first step you’ll need to do is choose a real estate broker.
 The process of picking a broker can start early, as some states require that you be sponsored by a broker when you take your real estate exam.
 Don’t let the process of finding a real estate broker to work for intimidate you.
 We’ve put together some information to help you learn how to choose a real estate broker that’s right for you.

 How do you select the best brokerage for your new career?
-Review the following five considerations to learn how to choose a real estate broker.
+Review the following five steps to learn how to choose a real estate broker.

 Step 1: Ask about the commission split